Healthdirect Free Australian health advice you can count on.

 Do some medicines have a side effect of sleepiness?

-Some medicines not specifically designed as sleeping pills can also make you drowsy.
-They include some antihistamines that are available over-the-counter.
-Although you may feel sleepy after taking these antihistamines, this is an unwanted side-effect and they are not intended to be used as sleeping tablets.
-Not all antihistamines make you feel drowsy.
+Some medicines, not specifically designed as sleeping pills, can make you feel drowsy – for example, some antihistamines.
+This is an unwanted side-effect and they are not intended to be used as sleeping tablets.

-Some medicines prescribed for mental health conditions can cause sleepiness as a side effect.
-If you take medicines for your mental health (for example, antidepressants or antipsychotic medicines), ask your doctor or pharmacist if they are likely to make you drowsy.
+Some medicines prescribed for mental health conditions can make you feel drowsy as a side effect.
+If you take medicines for your mental health, such as antidepressants or antipsychotic medicines, ask your doctor or pharmacist if they are likely to make you feel drowsy.
+It's important to take your medicine as instructed by your doctor and not to use it for sleep.

 What are the risks of taking sleeping pills?

 Sleeping pills can also make you unsteady, dizzy and forgetful.
 They can make it hard for you to concentrate.
-You might feel groggy or tired next day.
+You might feel groggy or tired the next day.
 These side effects may increase your risk of having accidents and falls, especially if you are older.

 How do I use sleeping pills safely?

-• Take the pills as prescribed.
+• Take the sleeping pills as prescribed.

 • Ask your doctor how long you need to take them and how to stop safely.